Unibeautify/sparser/lexers/script.md

 * **method** - Function arguments at the function's reference.
 Delimited by parenthesis.
 * **notation** - A TSX data structure.
 TSX is TypeScript adapted to the syntax of JSX.
 * **object** - A regular object literal.
-* **paren** - Describes parenthsis groupings when other parenthsis based descriptions don't apply.
+* **paren** - Describes parenthesis groupings when other parenthesis based descriptions don't apply.
 Most typically found as a grouping mechanism in statements and expressions.

 ## Escaping code from the parser
 The parser is capable of selectively ignoring blocks of code.
 This occurs when a comment is present starting with `parse-ignore-start` until a later comment is encountered starting with `parse-ignore-end`.
 It does not matter whether the comments are line comments or a block comments.